-There's just something about this man's photograh that intrigued me the moment I set eyes on it.
+There's just something about this man's photograph that intrigued me the moment I set eyes on it.

-Sorry if I sound disrecpectful, but you have to understand something: I've done so much research on all these people that I sometimes feel like I know them.
+Sorry if I sound disrespectful, but you have to understand something: I've done so much research on all these people that I sometimes feel like I know them.
 Granted, because there are so many, I often struggle to remember their names.
-For instance, it wasn't the name "Thomas Robertson" that came to mind when I started writing this; rather, I remembered "that 19th-century could-be-a-modern-day-Starbucks-dude from Shelburne who died in office" and pulled up some Nova Scotia election results from the 1890s to recall his name.
+For instance, it wasn't the name "Thomas Robertson" that came to mind when I started writing this.
+Rather, I remembered "that 19th-century could-be-a-modern-day-Starbucks-dude from Shelburne who died in office," and pulled up some Nova Scotia election results from the 1890s to recall his name.

 |F: Federal P/T: Provincial/Territorial|

 |F+P (Total) = * – 1 (George-Étienne Cartier → CA & QC) – 1 (J. Sandfield Macdonald → CA & ON) =||971|

 |* Up until about 1872-74 (depending on the jurisdiction), a parliamentarian could sit in his provincial legislature and the Commons.

 Greyed out cells indicate the absence of the jurisdiction.

 There is a clear decrease in the frequency of deaths in office after 1975.
 Would you happen to know why?

 Seeing such a sharp trend change obviously got me wondering as to why it is happening, for there are more MPs and MLAs today than there were 100 years ago.
 What could possibly explain it?
 We know from Statistics Canada that life expectancy of men at birth has gone from 58.8 years in 1920–22 to 79.3 years in 2009–2011, while that of women in that same time bracket has gone from 60.6 to 83.6 years, but could that be the only explanation?
 Are people in public office younger today?
 Or perhaps a combination of both?